plkumjorn/PythonMiscNotes/pages/01_virtualenv.md

 Virtual environment is used to maintain python libraries for a particular project without affecting system-wide libraries.
 It also promotes reproducible research as other researchers can create the same environment to run your codes successfully (e.g., after cloning your repository from github).

 ## Installations
-1. Install virtualenv via pip
+1. Install virtualenv via pip.

         pip install virtualenv

-2. Test your installation
+2. Test your installation.

 		virtualenv --version